Lera Millard Thomas

-Lera Millard Thomas (August 3, 1900 – July 23, 1993) was an American politician who served as U.S. Representative in Congress representing the Eighth District of Texas from 1966 to 1967, after the death of her husband, Congressman Albert Thomas.
-She was the first woman to represent Texas in the U.S. House of Representatives.
+Lera Millard Thomas (August 3, 1900 – July 23, 1993) was an American politician who served as a member of the United States House of Representatives for the Eighth District of Texas from 1966 to 1967, after the death of her husband, longtime Representative Albert Thomas.
+She was the first woman to represent Texas in the U.S. House.
 She also founded Millard's Crossing Historic Village.

 Early life

 Thomas was born Lera Millard on August 3, 1900, in Nacogdoches, Texas, the daughter of Jesse Waldington and Annie Donnell (née Watkins) Millard.
 She attended Brenau College in Gainesville, Georgia, and the University of Alabama.
 She married Albert Thomas in 1922, and they had three children: James Nelson, Anne, and Lera.
-Albert was elected to Congress in 1936, and they lived in Washington, D.C., after that.
+Albert was elected to Congress in 1936, and--as he held a safe seat--they mostly lived in Washington, D.C. for the rest of his congressional career.
 Lera was a member of the Houston League of Women Voters.

 Elected to Congress

-On February 15, 1966, her husband died and a special election was called for March 26, 1966 to elect another Representative.
-Lera Thomas was the first woman elected to Congress from the State of Texas, when she was elected as a Democrat in the special election to succeed her deceased husband.
+On February 15, 1966, Albert Thomas died and a special election was called for March 26, 1966 to elect a successor for the remainder of his term, which was to end January 3, 1967.
+Elected as a Democrat--like her husband--in the special election, Lera Thomas was the first woman elected to Congress from the State of Texas.
 She received over 74% of the vote against Republican Louis Leman, who urged voters to vote for the Widow Thomas.

-She served on the Merchant Marine and Fisheries Committee where she supported funds to expand the Houston Ship Channel.
-Thomas did not stop with the Houston Ship Channel, continuing her husband's work she became vital in the creation of a NASA branch within her district, adjacent to other exiting laboratories.
-Because he died after filing for office in 1966, Albert Thomas's name remained on the Democratic Primary ballot for the 8th District and his widow determined that she would not seek a full term for 1967.
-State Representative Bob Eckhardt won the primary for a full term.
-After serving the remainder of her husband's term, Thomas left Congress on January 3, 1967.
-After her term in Congress, Mrs. Thomas served as special liaison for the Houston Chronicle to members of the armed services in Vietnam.
+Thomas served on the Merchant Marine and Fisheries Committee, where she supported funds to expand the Houston Ship Channel.
+She also continued her husband's work in the creation of a NASA branch within her district, adjacent to other existing laboratories.

+Because he died after filing for re-election, Albert Thomas's name remained on the Democratic primary ballot for the 8th District and his widow determined that she would not seek a full term.
+State Representative Bob Eckhardt won the primary and then the general election in November.
+After serving the remainder of her husband's term, Lera Thomas served as special liaison for the Houston Chronicle to members of the armed services in Vietnam.